bigdata-i523/hid327/notebook.md

 * 09/18/17 Registered with ShareLatex to use it for Paper1.
 * 09/18/17 Installed jabref
 * 09/24/17 Researched paper and began to assemble outline, text.
+* 09/28/17 Focused on writing paper 1.
+Completed most of the paper.
+* 10/01/17 Continued writing paper 1.
+Most of the context is complete, but having issues with LaTex.
+* 10/01/17 Submitting questions to TAs about Paper1.
+Bibliography is not showing (therefore cannot cite references, but have tagged to cite) and the graphic is skipping a page before it displays for some reason.